jeremylongshore/intent-agent-model-jvp-base/000-docs/002-AT-ADEC-iam1-fine-tuning.md

 ## Overview

-Fine-tuned Bob/IAM1 (Regional Manager) to improve decision-making, delegation, and multi-agent orchestration based on the IntentSolutions business model.
+Fine-tuned Bob/IAM1 (JVP Base) to improve decision-making, delegation, and multi-agent orchestration based on the IntentSolutions business model.

 ---